arg0s/arg0s.in/_posts/2014-04-11-what-we-learnt-from-a-failed-mvp.md

 ---
 title: What We Learnt From A Failed MVP (Lean Startup)
 description: Lessons learnt applying Lean Startup principles to a new MVP that invalidated our original hypothesis.
+This post made it to page one of Hacker News, and is part of an ongoing series.
 modified: 2014-04-14
 layout: post
 comments: true